Peace to the Gods and Goddesses of the foundation;

 Or it could also be said that anarchism is in fact the oldest ideology of the four tracing its roots further back than socialism and going all the way to the Leveller movement of the seventeenth century.

-Such estimations, however, are unnecessary as regardless of their beginnings we are moving into a new time and will only get there when right and left unify to fight on moral grounds.
+Such estimations, however, are unnecessary as regardless of their beginnings we are moving into a new time and will only get there when right and left unify to fight on the grounds of conviction.